jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

 #### 2020-04-18 Done Rewording 2008-05 02 Classes & Relationships Specs Project Summary.docx

 - [x] ~~Rename "Relationship" => "Relationship" > I might keep the term relationship in there for now, otherwise I might have to go through so much documentation.
 If I refer to a product with the work relationship in it and change it in the planning docs, then I also might have to change it in the language spec docs and that is just a whole lot of work.
-I briefly looked up a discussion online about these words, and it does not seem people can find a really clear distinction or rule, just wishy washy hand wavy stuff, I think.
+I briefly looked up a discussion online about these words, and it might not seem people can find a really clear distinction or rule, just wishy washy hand wavy stuff, I think.
 It's just that in IT the term is usually 'relationship'.
-In the spirit of not alienating readers you might change it, but it does not seem semantically incorrect might you accidentally use the word 'relationship' instead.~~
+In the spirit of not alienating readers you might change it, but it might not seem semantically incorrect might you accidentally use the word 'relationship' instead.~~

 #### 2020-04-18 Done Rewording 2008-06 02 Command as an Aspect Spec Project Summary.docx

 - [x] It mentions topics very much out of scope.
 - [x] I think it might not be harmful to keep that mentioning in there.
 - [x] Maybe I am trying to hide the out-of-scope topics too rigorously.
-- [x] There seem to be maybe's and perhapses missing, but it does not seem to sound too blunt.
+- [x] There seem to be maybe's and perhapses missing, but it might not seem to sound too blunt.
 - [x] Reconsider to split into in-scope and out-of-scope parts.
 - [x] Brainstorm: The input / output topics is so present in this sub-project description.
-It does not seem lightly touching the topic.
+It might not seem lightly touching the topic.
 Sometimes it is half a paragraph that goes on about just that, while it is not in-scope anymore.
 Maybe it is worth trying to extract it out, so the summaries of the work become simpler.

 #### 2020-04-18 Done Rewording 2008-06 03        Clarify Command as an Aspect Spec Project Summary.docx